Presidential Physics and Mathematics Lyceum No. 239: History

 The school was founded in 1918.
-Originally, it was located in the Lobanov-Rostovsky Palace, also known as "house with lions" at the corner of Saint Isaac's Square and Admiralteysky Prospect.
-It was one of only handful of schools to remain open during Siege of Leningrad.
-In 1961 the school was granted status of city's school with specialization in physics and mathematics.
-In 1964 the school moved to the building on Kazansky Street 48/1, which was previously occupied by school of working youth, and in 1966 it moved again to Moika River, 108.
+Originally, it was located in the Lobanov-Rostovsky Palace, also known as "the house with lions" at the corner of Saint Isaac's Square and Admiralteysky Prospect.
+It was one of only a handful of schools to remain open during the Siege of Leningrad.
+In 1961 the school was granted the status of the city's school with specialization in physics and mathematics.
+In 1964 the school moved to the building on Kazansky Street 48/1, which was previously occupied by a school of working youth, and in 1966 it moved again to Moika River, 108.
 Finally, in 1975 the school relocated to its current location, into the historic Annenschule building.

-In 1990, the Russian Ministry of Education granted school the status of physico-mathematical lyceum and experimental laboratory for standard of education in physics, mathematics and informatics in Saint Petersburg.
+In 1990, the Russian Ministry of Education granted the school the status of physico-mathematical lyceum and experimental laboratory for standard of education in physics, mathematics and informatics in Saint Petersburg.
 In 1994, the school won the George Soros grant.
-The US Mathematical society voted the school as one of top ten schools of former Soviet Union.
-The first of January 2014 the school received a status of "Presidential Physics and Mathematics Lyceum №239".
+The US Mathematical society voted the school as one of the top ten schools of former Soviet Union.
+On the first of January 2014 the school received the status of "Presidential Physics and Mathematics Lyceum №239".